lokalized/lokalized-java/README.md

 ## Language Reference

-Each language reference page includes CLDR 48.2 cardinality, cardinality range, and ordinality data, plus generated cookbook examples that show translation-file structure and Java lookup calls for that language's plural categories.
+Each language reference page includes CLDR 48.2 cardinality, cardinality range, and ordinality data, plus generated cookbooks that show translation-file structure and Java lookup calls for that language's plural and ordinal categories.
+When verified day-phrase wording is unavailable, the page labels the gap and renders a neutral, translator-owned structural skeleton instead of guessing the language's word order.
+Locales with multiple ordinal categories also receive a runnable ordinal cookbook when CLDR supplies a complete set of localized minimal-pair patterns; incomplete source coverage is labeled rather than filled with guessed copy.
 The page identifies the exact Java [`Locale`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Locale.html) construction (either `Locale.ROOT` or [`Locale.forLanguageTag(...)`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Locale.html#forLanguageTag(java.lang.String))), the catalog filename accepted by [`LocalizedStringLoader`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringLoader.html), inherited rule sources, and the formatting-data provenance.

 The reference includes every canonical CLDR plural-rule locale and a curated set of widely used region- and script-qualified application profiles.
 These profiles make inherited behavior explicit without suggesting that every valid IETF BCP 47 tag needs a separate page.